-Shein, a rising Chinese fast-fashion company, offers discounted woman’s clothing online, targeting the Generation Z. Shein, a privately owned company, was founded in 2008, by Chris Xu, an American-born Chinese.
+Shein, a rising Chinese fast-fashion Decacorn (a company valued at over $10 billion), offers discounted woman’s clothing online, targeting the Generation Z. Shein is a privately owned company founded in 2008, by Chris Xu, an American-born Chinese.

 Female teenagers are flocking to buy from the Chinese ecommerce company, which few people even have heard of.
-The US is Shein’s biggest market, and Shein is ranked as the second most popular app in the market, rapidly increasing its share.
+The US is Shein’s biggest market, ranking as the second most popular app in the market, and rapidly increasing its share.

 Key success factors in Shein’s business model: